The app industry’s reckoning with privacy, control, and consumer empowerment

 The year started out innocuous.
 In the first quarter alone, investors pumped more than $700 million into gaming startups, while a number of acquisitions north of the $100 million mark — including one for more than half a billion dollars — left us all feeling woozy with confidence.
 Not even rumors of IDFA deprecation could pose too much concern, as options like SKAdnetwork were floated as alternatives and the assumption was that a solution would present itself.

 The first of several seismic shifts to the industry would strike in March, when the coronavirus pandemic sent us all sheltering in place and caused us to start using apps in new and sometimes unexpected ways.
 Overall app usage increased 40% year-over-year in Q2, and consumer in-app spending surpassed $27 billion, a record high.
-And yet, certain segments — like travel, real estate, and mobility apps — suffered enormous losses in traffic and revenue.
+And yet certain segments — like travel, real estate, and mobility apps — suffered enormous losses in traffic and revenue.
 This was one of the first signs that the new normal would be dictated by consumers’ preferences, not the industry itself.

 To their credit, many brands shifted their marketing strategies during COVID-19 to focus on messages of humanity and kindness.
-Companies across the automotive, finance, health care, Consumer Packaged Goods, and other sectors practically tripped over themselves trying to associate their brands with hope, community, safety, and support.
+Companies across the automotive, finance, health care, consumer packaged goods, and other sectors practically tripped over themselves trying to associate their brands with hope, community, safety, and support.
 While many of these brands grew their market share thanks to their revamped campaigns, companies that put profits ahead of their customers faced severe backlash and even boycotts as consumers once again flexed their muscles.

 Meanwhile, Congress started ratcheting up its pressure on the Big Four tech companies of Apple, Google, Facebook, and Amazon.
 Among the issues concerning Congress was the tech companies’ mishandling of personal data and their inclination towards anti-competitive strategies — two developments that posed clear threats to consumer interests.
 These issues would move even further into the limelight in July when Congress called the CEOs of the Big Four into antitrust hearings so they could address concerns that they were merely out for themselves, with dangerous disregard to their end-users’ interests.

 Also in July, California started enforcing a privacy law that entitled consumers to more control over their personal information.
 The California Consumer Privacy Act (CCPA) gives every consumer in the state the right to see all the information a company has saved on them, as well as a list of all the third parties that data is shared with.
-Much like the EU’s General Data Protection Regulation (GDPR), the CCPA represented a clear shift towards giving consumers their power back.
+Much like the EU’s General Data Protection Regulation (GDPR), the CCPA represented a clear shift toward giving consumers their power back.
 Many believe that the CCPA has paved the way for a national privacy law.

 Both the Congressional hearings and the CCPA stem from the ideals that all human beings are deserving of respect, privacy, and control over their digital lives — ideals that should carry the app industry forward into its next growth stage.
 For years now, the industry’s modus operandi has been to extract as much value from users as possible.
 It has built algorithms to maximize in-app pricing strategies, inserted too many ads into the app experience, and occasionally crossed the line that safeguards user privacy in order to meet its growth goals.
 Some tactics were downright illegal and unethical, while others were simply poor judgment.
 But in either case, a correction was inevitable.